open/close all folders

 - Nice Guy: An easygoing and humble guy who just wants to relax and watch the clouds.
 This helps take the edge off the audience when he ends up winning the Steel Ball Run.

-Diego "Dio" Brando (Stand: Scary Monster/The World)
+Diego "Dio" Brando (Stand: Scary Monsters)

 Voiced by: Takehito Koyasu (All-Star Battle and Eyes of Heaven), Masayuki Katou (radio drama)A genius racer from England.
-After his mother died due to terrible treatment while working in hellish Victorian England, he bitterly vowed to achieve the top place in society.
+After his mother died due to terrible treatment while working in a hellish Victorian England, he bitterly vowed to achieve the top place in society.
 After grabbing a hold of one of the Corpse's eyes, he eventually gains Scary Monster as a Stand, which allows him to turn himself and others into dinosaurs.

 - The Ace: Everybody recognizes him as a genius jockey.
 He not only thoroughly kicks Valentine's ass, he also kicks the asses of several alternate universe Valentines and even his Stand at the same time.